PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 shape evidence as the recursive fallback without changing compression, pruning, layout sync, sorting, or the following Pad owner.

+Primary final Pad reconciliation staging extends the expanded gate to `570 passed in 28.52s`.
+Its exact adapter-insertion counter controls the unchanged guard, and the complete shape result is retained without changing Pad matching, lineage, layout sync, sorting, or the following Conv-input repair.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.